Lumin3ra/diinki-retrofuture/README.md

 </details>

-diinki-retrofuture is a rice that revolves around [this](https://youtu.be/jFz5gLqv-FM) youtube video, where I teach how to make this exact rice from scratch.
-Naturally, the github version has cleaner config files and more comments, I bid you a read of the config files and code; you will need to edit some lines yourself regardless.

-This project also includes a GTK3/4 theme which matches the aesthetic.

 ## 📌 Installation Steps

-Feel free to watch [this part of my video](https://youtu.be/jFz5gLqv-FM&t=1903) where I demonstrate how to install this rice.

-**I assume you use arch / arch-based, but the steps should be similar regardless.**

 1. `Installation`
    - Run `sudo pacman -S wofi waybar nemo nautilus kitty vscode fastfetch pavucontrol hyprpolkitagent hyprshot` in your terminal.